matt1432/MusicBot/README.md

 # This fork

-Essentially, this is just a merge of two pull requests:
+Essentially, this is just a merge of three pull requests:

 ### Support for logging into your (burner) youtube account: